CODAIT/redrock/README.md

 All the configurations for RedRock are at: **REDROCK_HOME/conf/redrock-app.conf.template**.
 Copy this file and save at the same location without the .template extension.

-Inside the file, change the following configurations (All the configurations are considering that you followed all the steps above and you haven't changed any configuration for Spark.
+Inside the file, change the following configuration (All the configurations are considering that you followed all the steps above and you haven't changed any configuration for Spark.
 In case you have a different setup, please take a look at the section **[Explaining RedRock Configuration File](#rrconfig)**):

-1. **redrock.homepath**: RedRock home path.
+* **redrock.homepath**: RedRock home path.
 The same path you used for the environment variable REDROCK_HOME
-2. **spark.partitionNumber**: 5
-3. **spark.decahose.twitterHistoricalDataPath**: hdfs://localhost:9000/data/twitter/decahose/historical
-4. **spark.decahose.twitterStreamingDataPath**: hdfs://localhost:9000/data/twitter/decahose/streaming
-5. **spark.decahose.totalcores**: 2
-6. **spark.decahose.executorMemory**: 1g
-7. **spark.powertrack.twitterStreamingDataPath**: hdfs://localhost:9000/data/twitter/powertrack/streaming
-8. **spark.powertrack.totalcores**: 1
-9. **spark.powetrack.executorMemory**: 1g
-10. **spark.restapi.totalcores**: 2
-11. **spark.restapi.executorMemory**: 2g

 Unzip the file **REDROCK_HOME/rest-api/python/distance/freq_may1_may19_june1_june11.npy.gz**